Ivan-du-toit/blog/content/pages/quotes.md

 _"It ain't what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so."_ - __Mark Twain__

+_"In theory, there's no difference between theory and practice.
+In practice, there is."_ - __Yogi Berra__